computerrivet/condor/README.md

 ![Condor Logo](/Docs/logo.png)

 # Condor
-The fast and easy email templating system for ASP.NET
+Email templating system for ASP.NET

-*What is it?*

 Condor makes it very easy to send email from a .NET application.
 The biggest feature is that it allows you to write Razor templates that can be merged with a model class you define and populate at runtime.